What Exactly is ATS and How to Ensure your Resume Complies?

 Use Keywords

 One of the best ways to ensure your resume is ATS compatible is to include keywords.
 Not buzzwords like “team player” or “proactive,” but words that represent hard and soft skills that you possess.
-Go through the job posting and pick out a few words that are mentioned repeatedly or desired skills that are emphasized.
-You need to include these words in your resume; some ATS systems look at the number of times a particular word has been used, so try and include the keyword 2-3 times in your resume.
+Review the job posting and identify words or skills that appear multiple times or seem heavily emphasized.
+Include these keywords in your resume—ideally two to three times.
+Some ATS systems track how often specific terms appear and may rank your resume higher based on keyword frequency.
 It is a good idea to include an “Areas of Expertise” section at the top of your resume to list these keywords as bullet points and then include them again in your Work Experience.

 Use a Clean Resume Design